4chan/4chan-API/README.md

 `images` (only displays on OPs)
 `bumplimit` (only displays on OPs when true)
 `imagelimit` (only displays on OPs when true)
+`capcode_replies` (only displays on /q/ when there are capcode user replies) `last_modified` (only displayed in threads.json, and includes replies, deletions, and sticky/closed changes)

 **Note about custom spoilers:**
 `custom_spoiler` describes the number of custom spoilers that exist for the specified board.
 If the number is `4`, it means that you can choose anywhere from 1 to 4.